kevinsprong23/aperture/README.md

-#Pretty Python Plots
+#Aperture

-Wrappers and settings for Python/matplotlib plotting
+Yet another set of wrappers, settings, and added features for Python/matplotlib plotting